 When to Transfer Credit Card Points to Your Favorite Air Miles Program

-Travel rewards credit cards offer some great ways to earn points or miles that can be redeemed for your next big trip.
+Travel rewards credit cards offer some great ways to earn points or air miles that can be redeemed for your next big trip.
 However, cashing in those points through statement credits or direct travel bookings doesn’t always get you the most bang for your buck.
-Most of the time, transferring those credit card points to your favorite frequent flyer program makes all those miles go even further.
-Here are a few ways the top travel rewards credit cards make it possible and when (and when not) to transfer credit card points.
+Usually transferring credit card points to your favorite frequent flyer airline miles program makes miles go even further.
+Here are a few ways the top travel rewards credit cards make it possible.
+Plus, we’ll talk about when (and when not) to transfer credit card points.

 Why Transfer Credit Card Points?